easyconn/omnipay-paymentwall/README.md

 ## Unit Testing

 Tests are in the tests folder.
-Basic unit tests are in place for most of the code including mock message responses.
+Basic unit tests are in place for some of the code including mock message responses.

+Test cases are somewhat limited because the test functionality requires creating mocks of some of the PaymentWall library functions which are called statically.
+Pull requests with additional tests and test cases are especially welcome.

 ## API Documentation